 - compare and contrast

 We all know that students love using technology.
 And . . . technology is their future.
-So we owe it to our students to get them using technology in different ways.
-I like to incorporate digital activities into my lessons.
+So we owe it to our students to get them to use technology in different ways.
+For this reason, I like to incorporate digital activities into my lessons.
 Not only are they great for increasing engagement, but they are also a great way to teach technology skills without ever going to the computer lab.

 Two of my favorite digital activities include Boom Cards and Google Slides activities.
 Both are highly interactive and allow students to practice important skills.